Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 After a quick look in the little chapel, we were ready to set off back to the campervan.

-A couple of cute cats lying in the sun outside of the chapel distracted me; they were both so friendly and just wanted a cuddle.
+A couple of cute cats lying in the sun outside the chapel distracted me; they were both so friendly and just wanted a cuddle.

 In fact, once he had managed to prise them off, they followed us for over 200 metres back down the path.
 We had to break into a bit of a jog to discourage them from coming any further!